 China says will 'fight back firmly' if US publishes additional tariffs list

-BEIJING: China will take "qualitative" and "quantitative" measures if the United States government publishes an additional list of tariffs on Chinese goods, the commerce ministry said on Tuesday (Jun 19).
+BEIJING: China will take "qualitative" and "quantitative" measures if the United States government publishes an additional list of tariffs on Chinese goods, the commerce ministry said on Tuesday (Jun 19), accusing the US of initiating trade war.

 The ministry said in a statement on its website that China would take comprehensive measures to "fight back firmly".